-For a copy of the ‘Dealing with Debt’ self-help magazine which provides step by step information to help you sort out your money problems email us at email@example.com or call 023 8083 2339 alternatively you can take a look at our online debt toolkit.
+For step-by-step information to help you sort out your money problems, you can view and download our self-help dealing with debt magazine or alternatively, you can take a look at our online debt toolkit.

 Housing Benefit and Council Tax Reduction